-The Company continues to own and keep in good standing a 100% interest in the Point Leamington mining lease in Newfoundland, Canada, originally acquired in 2004.
+The Company owns a 100% interest in the Point Learnington mining lease in Newfoundland, Canada, originally acquired in 2004.
 The mining lease is subject to a 2% net smelter return royalty, which is held by a third party.
-The Company is currently evaluating alternatives to advance the Point Leamington Project.
+In June 2013, the Company announced an updated NI 43-101 inferred resource estimate at the Company's 100% owned Point Learnington Massive Sulphide Deposit in north-central Newfoundland, Canada.